pascalhabluetzel/GEANS_WP4_dwca/README.md

 # User guide

-The script in the R-Markdown file contains a full example analysis using DADA2.
+The script in the R-Markdown file contains a minimal, but fully reproducible example analysis using DADA2.
 Note that 16 GB RAM are neccessary to run the taxonomic assignment.
 At the end of the script, the _dwca_test_ function is used to generate the occurrence table, the DNA extension table and the updated metadata table.
 The _dwca_test_ function takes four arguments, that must be entered in the correct order.
-The first argument is the path to the metadata table.
+The first argument is the path to the original metadata table.
 This table must be in .csv format (comma separated, plain text).
 The second argument is a sequence table and is either the output of the _makeSequenceTable_ or _removeBimeraDenovo_ functions of DADA2.
 Argument three is the taxa table that is produced by the _assignTaxonomy_ function of DADA2.
 Finally, a path to a output folder needs to be specified as fourth argument.
+The _dcwa_test_ function currently requires only base R. No additional R packages need te be installed beyond what is required to run DADA2.

 # Limitations